Xinbeitou branch line: Noise complaints

 Since the line's opening, residents along the line have complained about noise from the trains due to the sharp curvature of the tracks and its close distance to apartment buildings on the sides.
 Rail grinding and the installation of noise barriers did not alleviate the noise by much.
 Shortly after opening, the train's frequency was reduced, the operating hours were shortened to 7 am and 9 pm, and the number of cars on each train was reduced from six to three.

 On 14 September 2007, Taipei Metro extended its operating hours to between 6 am and midnight.
 It was hoped that if the noise standards were deemed to be at an acceptable level that the current Orange line trains on the Red line could operate on the Xinbeitou Line instead.
 Trains operate at a maximum headway of one per 7–8 minutes during peak hours.

 It has been reported that the line is operating at a loss.
-A proposal was put forth in 2005 that a maglev train operation would solve the problem of noise pollution, but its feasibility on operating costs became a subject of ridicule.
+A proposal was put forth in 2005 that a low-speed maglev train similar to the Linimo in Japan would solve the problem of noise pollution, but its feasibility on operating costs became a subject of ridicule.

+In July 2019, the soundproofing walls on the line were updated as part of newly-introduced through-operations to central Taipei.